After 27 years of marriage, I’m just beginning to understand my husband’s sexual needs.

 Metaphorically speaking, if the wife waters the husband and the husband waters the wife, they will both be satisfied.
 “Drink water from your own well —share your love only with your wife [husband]” (Proverbs 5:15 NLT).

-The above article is adapted from the book, Avoiding the Greener Grass Syndrome, written by Nancy C Anderson, published by Kregel Publications.
+This article is adapted from the book, Avoiding the Greener Grass Syndrome, written by Nancy C Anderson, published by Kregel Publications.
 It was written by Nancy, who strayed to the other side of the marital fence —and returned to find forgiveness and restoration.
-Based on the principle that the grass is always greener where it’s watered, this book focuses on how to grow a beautiful marriage in your own backyard by establishing protective “hedges” around it.
 Author Nancy C Anderson and her husband Ron, speak nationally to couples’ groups of all denominations.
 They share their message of hope and restoration with tenderness and humor.
 If you live in the United States and would like for them to speak with your group please contact them at www.RonAndNancyAnderson.com.
 You may also want to visit their blog at www.joyfulmarriage.blogspot.com.

 IF YOU ARE MARRIED